gosen/Taskit/README.md

     normalizer(data, normalizeData);
 }
 ```
-The point is that by splitting your tasks in a well defined way, you will, sooner than later, realize that code reusing is pretty obvious as source code understandability is improved.
-Soyour test cases do, which leads to a better tested software at the end.
+The point is that by splitting your tasks in a well defined way, you will, sooner than later, realize that code reusing is pretty obvious and source code understandability is improved.
+So your test cases do, which leads to a better tested software at the end.

-To get all these things just depend on your design decisions.
-Believe or not, they have nothing to do with your WoW organization and how many check-point meetings you attend.
+To get all these things just depends on your design decisions.
+Believe it or not, they have nothing to do with your WoW organization and how many check-point meetings you attend.

 ### Target

 You already has a lot of instruments to address your designs.
 This just has been the result of trying to improve a particular problem; protocol parsing.
-As I have explained above, complex systems live time depend on how well-structured is your architecture and well-adapted to future changes.
-To fulfill that, the use of object factories used to be a good approach.
+As I have explained above, complex-systems-live-time depend on how well-structured are their architecture and well-adapted to future changes.
+To fulfill that, object factories used to be a good approach.

 ``` cpp
 std::unique_ptr<Parser> make_parser(MessageType type)